SXSW Film 2010

 While downtown, you can walk to/from any of these venues in this guide except Alamo Drafthouse on South Lamar.
 Even if you are from NYC and walk everywhere, it's too far.
 (I tell y'all this every year and yet someone always staggers up to me beet-faced and in danger of collapse, panting to me that they wish they'd believed me.)

-The Austin Convention Center (ACC) "theater" is a temporary setup on the ground floor of the convention center during the SXSW Film Festival.
-The theater is also known as the "Hitachi G-Tech theater" this year, but it's in the same location as in previous years (ACC Exhibit Hall 5).
-It seats a surprisingly large amount of people and I've rarely seen a full house.
+The Vimeo Theater in the Austin Convention Center (ACC) is a temporary setup on the ground floor of the convention center during the SXSW Film Festival.
+It's in ACC Exhibit Hall 2.
 During the film conference, this is the most convenient theater of the festival.
 During the music festival, I sometimes feel weirdly out of place here, but it's even easier to find a seat at most screenings.

-Pros: ACC may be the best place for passholders or individual ticket buyers to see SXSW films.
-The location is unbeatable during the film conference -- you feel like you're right in the heart of the festival.
+Pros: ACC may be the best downtown venue for passholders or individual ticket buyers to see SXSW films.
+The location is unbeatable during the film conference -- you're right in the heart of the festival.
 The seats are on a good incline and short people should have no problem viewing the screen.
+And it's right on the SXSW Film Flyer shuttle route.

-Cons: The seats are cramped, with hardly any legroom (or room for your backpack).
-You don't get the movie-theater vibe that you would with the Paramount ... this feels more like a big classroom.
+Cons: You don't get the movie-theater vibe that you would with other venues.
 Also, once the music festival starts, the area outside the theater gets even more crowded than usual, although the theater itself almost always has seats.

-Distance: You can walk to the Paramount and Alamo Ritz, and you're smack in the middle of the film conference.
-If you've got a room at the Hilton, you barely have to walk at all, you lucky dog.
+Distance: You can walk without much effort to the Paramount, Alamo Ritz and Violet Crown. and you're smack in the middle of the film conference.

-Food and Beverages: Skip the convention center itself unless you're seriously dying of hunger or in need of coffee.
-Outside, you'll find some good, affordable spots like Iron Works, PF Chang's, and Mongolian BBQ.
-These places will be super-swamped at lunchtime, so you might want to walk a few blocks more and explore Austin's many downtown lunch options.
+Food and Beverages: Skip the convention center itself unless you're dying of hunger or in need of (not-so-terrific) coffee.
+Outside, you'll find affordable spots like Iron Works, PF Chang's and Mongolian BBQ.
+These places will be super-swamped at lunchtime, so walk a few blocks more and explore Austin's many downtown lunch options.
+Or you can walk over to Rainey Street and try the SouthBites food-trailer setup, which has some tasty options.
+(I've had people stop and give me free ice cream on that walk, so you might get lucky.)

 The Hideout Theatre

 The Hideout is a combination coffeehouse and performance venue.
-The downstairs theater, located in the back of the coffeehouse, seats about 50.
-Even if you aren't seeing a movie here, it's a good place for coffee-and-wireless, although the coffeehouse area can get extremely busy at night and during film festivals or other events.
+The downstairs theater, located in the back of the coffeehouse, seats up to 90.
+Even if you aren't seeing a movie here, it's a good place for coffee-and-wireless, although the coffeehouse can get extremely busy at night and during film festivals or other events.
 The theater is rarely used to show movies except during film festivals.

 Pros: Good coffee and other caffeinated beverages, and comfy couches in the coffeehouse area.
 You can sometimes get a bagel or other snack here for emergency sustenance when other nearby restaurants are closed.
 The theater has a cozy, intimate feeling.

-Cons: The Hideout is not primarily a movie theater and they sometimes have difficulty getting their digital projection up to speed.
-The seats are not very comfortable.
+Cons: The Hideout is not primarily a movie theater and they sometimes have difficulty getting their projection up to speed.
+The seats are not very comfortable and often a few are broken.

 Parking: No Hideout-specific parking.
 Park on the street or in a nearby lot/garage.